Saigon Opera House, Ho Chi Minh City, Vietnam – Everything You Need To Know

 I. Overview of Saigon Opera House

 The Saigon Opera House, otherwise known as The Municipal Theatre, stands as one of the most impressive sights in Ho Chi Minh City.
 Located at the intersection of Le Loi and Dong Khoi Street in District 1, this building is an elegant colonial architecture, which is very close to the famous Notre Dame Cathedral and the classic Central Post Office.
 On a building area of nearly 3,200 m2, the theater was constructed with facade architecture as well as motifs similar to the Petit Palais museum in Paris.
 Innovative interior design with full audio and lighting equipment.
-The oval auditorium with 468 seats offers the good view from every seat.
+The oval auditorium with 468 seats offers a good view from every seat.
 It is also echo-free and therefore preserves all the sound inside the theatre.
 In addition to the ground floor, there are two other floors with a total of 1800 seats.

 The Saigon Opera House is considered to be a versatile theater that specializes in theatrical performance and is also used to host a number of major events.